katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 </details>

-<details><summary> The <code>compareInPageRange</code> keyword </summary>
+<details><summary><code>compareInPageRange</code></summary>

 ### Description

 This keyword compares a range of pages from two given PDF documents.
-The value returns true if the pages match, false if otherwise.
+The value returns true if the pages match, false if they don't.

 ### Parameters
 <table width="854">